Adityapavankumar/InterviewPreparation/Flink/FlinkInterviewQuestions3.md

 18. **Describe a scenario where you implemented a sliding window operation in Flink for real-time analytics.
 What challenges did you face, and how did you address them?**

     *Answer:* In a fraud detection system, we used sliding windows to analyze transaction patterns.
-Challenges included defining an appropriate window size and handling late-arriving events, which we addressed through parameter tuning and watermarking.
+Challenges included defining appropriate window size and handling late-arriving events, which we addressed through parameter tuning and watermarking.

 19. **Discuss the principles of stateful event-driven architectures and how they apply to Flink.
 Provide an example where you implemented such an architecture.**

-    *Answer:* Stateful event-driven architectures involve maintaining state across events for

- contextual processing.
-In a recommendation system, we used Flink to maintain user preferences as state, updating them in real-time based on user interactions.
+    *Answer:* Stateful event-driven architectures involve maintaining state across events for contextual processing.
+In a recommendation system, we used Flink to maintain user preferences as a state, updating them in real time based on user interactions.

 ### Advanced Flink Internals and Customization: